riywo/ManagedObjectHelper/README.md

 }

 Entity.all      // => Fetch all objects
-Entity.count    // => Return total count
+Entity.countAll // => Return total count
 Entity.create() // => Return a new object to store

 Entity.search(